 - knowing nothing about what will happen

 These seem like regular, mundane, everyday activities including planning for the future (marrying and giving in marriage, planting and building).
 Everything is continuing as it always has been.
-Note that apart from Noah and Lot, the people knew nothing about what would happen (despite Noah’s preaching to them all that time during his ark-building).
+Note that apart from Noah and Lot, the people knew nothing about what would happen in those days (despite Noah’s preaching to them all that time during his ark-building).
 This brings to mind:

 “…knowing this first of all, that scoffers will come in the last days with scoffing, following their own sinful desires.
 They will say, “Where is the promise of his coming?
 For ever since the fathers fell asleep, all things are continuing as they were from the beginning of creation.”
 For they deliberately overlook this fact, that the heavens existed long ago, and the earth was formed out of water and through water by the word of God, and that by means of these the world that then existed was deluged with water and perished.
 But by the same word the heavens and earth that now exist are stored up for fire, being kept until the day of judgment and destruction of the ungodly.
 But do not overlook this one fact, beloved, that with the Lord one day is as a thousand years, and a thousand years as one day.
 The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance.
 But the day of the Lord will come like a thief, and then the heavens will pass away with a roar, and the heavenly bodies will be burned up and dissolved, and the earth and the works that are done on it will be exposed.
 (2 Peter 3:3-10)

 In the latter days, when the world is about to be deluged in fire, people will be saying “Where is the promise of his coming?
 All things are continuing as they were….”
 The upcoming judgment upon the world by fire is known in scripture as The Day of the Lord.
 The Day of the Lord is a period of time that has a Beginning, a Middle, and an End, with a duration of approximately 7 years.
 In it, God pours out His wrath upon the world.
-Church Age believers in Jesus Christ are promised to be spared from this time of wrath.
+Church Age believers in Jesus Christ are promised to be spared from this time of judgment and wrath.

 At the beginning of the Day of the Lord, when Christ comes to deliver His body, He will be revealed.
 This event will spring like a trap upon the unbelieving world.
 It will be as in the days of Noah and Lot, who were pulled out of the path of destruction while the end to the rest of humanity comes on “like a flood” – severe and sudden (Daniel 9:26).
 This passage emphasizes the unexpected nature of the beginning of the Day of the Lord.
 Elsewhere it is referred to as “the beginning of birth pains” which have no escape.
 It will be life as usual, until WHAM!
 The Day of the Lord begins.

 This stands in stark contrast to the End of the Day of the Lord when the Son of Man returns.
 At the battle of Armageddon (the END of the Day of the Lord), life will not have been continuing on as usual.
-The “flood” will be almost over – well over half the human population will have died by that point.
+The “flood by fire” will be almost over – well over half the human population will have died by that point.
 Everyone will know about what has been happening on the earth.
 Everyone will have been affected.
 It won’t be a surprise that Jesus is coming, because people will have gathered deliberately in expectation to fight Him (Trumpet 6).
 They KNOW He is coming.
 So this passage that suggests life as usual and the surprise element in Noah’s and Lot’s days MUST be referring to the beginning of the Day of the Lord and not the End.

 The passage in Luke 17 continues: